 As the voice of Virginia’s emergency physicians, we take a stand on the issues that matter to not only our members, but by extension, the patients to whom we provide care every day.
 Here, learn more about the issues we are monitoring on a state, national, and global basis.

-Balance billing occurs when a health insurance company does not fully reimburse for healthcare costs.
-This phenomenon might better be referred to as the surprise insurance gap.
+This phenomenon might also be referred to as the surprise insurance gap.